 CyberGhost full review

-CyberGhost says that it runs its own custom operating system on those servers for a “fully secure environment” and has “extra security measures” in place for all rented servers, but the description makes it sound as though only the use of NoSpy servers will guarantee your privacy and security.
+The company says that it runs its own custom operating system on those servers for a “fully secure environment” and has “extra security measures” in place for all rented servers, but the description makes it sound as though only the use of NoSpy servers will guarantee your privacy and security.

-At the time of writing, CyberGhost provides apps for Windows, Mac, Android (& Android TV), iOS and Amazon Fire TV, and had just released version 7.0 which brought with it a new interface.
+CyberGhost provides apps for Windows, Mac, Android (& Android TV), iOS and Amazon Fire TV.
 There are also browser extensions available for Chrome and Firefox.

-The iOS and Android apps are extremely easy to install and use.
-They allow you to pick ‘Best server location’, a specific country or use the ‘Steaming friendly’ tab to choose a server based on the service you want to use: Netflix, iPlayer, Sky Go, YouTube, Hulu, Crunchyroll and more.
+The iOS and Android apps are very easy to install and use.
+They allow you to pick ‘Best server location’, a specific country or use the ‘Steaming’ tab to choose a server based on the service you want to use: Netflix, iPlayer, Sky Go, YouTube, Disney Plus and more.

 The Windows app, on the other hand, is a much more powerful beast.
 On the surface it offers the same experience, but expand the main window and many more settings and options are available.

-The dashboard has completely ditched the old task-based way of choosing an appropriate server and pares down the choices.
-Each list shows the number of people connected to a server, the load as a percentage, and its distance from you.
+As an example of the extra detail you get, the server list shows the number of people connected to a server, the load as a percentage, and its distance from you in km.
 You can sort the list by any of these, then filter by favourites, or those optimised for torrenting or streaming.

 In terms of settings, the kill switch is turned on by default, which is useful as it means you’re protected from an unexpected disconnection from the VPN server.
 DNS leak protection is also on, but you’d expect that as standard feature from any VPN.